Simon Over studied at the Amsterdam Conservatoire, Royal Academy of Music and Oxford University.

 Simon has been Director of Southbank Sinfonia since its formation in 2002 and has conducted almost a hundred of its concerts throughout the UK and Europe in concert halls as diverse as St George’s, Windsor, St James’s Palace, The Royal Opera House, Covent Garden, Westminster Abbey, a beer tent in Bury St Edmunds and a converted cowshed in Aberdeenshire.
 In 2007, he conducted Southbank Sinfonia in their first commercial recording, with the cellist Raphael Wallfisch.

 Recent highlights include conducting the City Chamber Orchestra (Hong Kong), European Chamber Orchestra and the Memorial Concert for Edward Heath.
 In 2006, Simon was appointed Conductor of the Malcolm Sargent Festival Chorus.

 He has worked with many internationally-acclaimed musicians, including Sir Thomas Allen, Ian Bostridge, Simon Keenlyside, Emma Kirkby, Dame Felicity Lott, Della Jones, Christopher Maltman, Catherine Wyn-Rogers, Sir Willard White, Anthony Marwood, Alessio Bax, Malcolm Martineau, Emma Johnson, and Sir James and Lady Galway.
 His performances with American violinist Miriam Kramer at the Wigmore Hall London and Lincoln Center, New York – as well as on several recordings – received high critical acclaim.

-Simon has been associated with Samling in its work with young professional singers since its inception in 1996.
 He is Artistic Director of the Anghiari Festival in Tuscany.